 Chances are you’re familiar with the term the “ecosystem of product” – the flow of products from the brand to various outlets (be that distributor, channel partner, or retailer) and eventually on to customers.

 At every level of this ecosystem, no matter at which stage the products in question are presented for sale, there’s a need for high-quality product content.
-Product information (such as dimensions, attributes, and feature lists) and digital assets (video demos, lifestyle photography or 3D, etc.) all have an important role to play in accurately portraying the items in question to curious shoppers.
+Product information (such as dimensions, attributes, and feature lists, vape flavour etc.) and digital assets (video demos, lifestyle photography or 3D, etc.) all have an important role to play in accurately portraying the items in question to curious shoppers.

 This is where the issue of content degradation creeps into frame.
 As products pass through the ecosystem of product, they commonly suffer from the gradual erosion or dilution of the carefully curated information and assets produced by a brand to support and represent them to their fullest potential.